 By taking on challenges instead of shying away from them, whether it be at work or in your personal life, you’re more likely to encounter new types of problems that require creative solutions.

-Going out of your comfort zone will give you the opportunity to practice different conceptual skills and strengthen your resume at the same time.
+Going outside your comfort zone will give you the opportunity to practice different conceptual skills and strengthen your resume.

 More skills for your resume